Codex Vercellensis: Old Latin Codex Vercellensis

 It was restored and stabilised in the early twentieth century.
 Having been used for the taking of oaths in the early Middle Ages, much of it is either difficult to read or even destroyed, so that we are frequently dependent on the earlier editors for knowledge of its text.

+The manuscript now has several missing pages.
+Current extant portions are: